Al-Muabbada

 Al-Muabbada (المعبدة; Girkê Legê) is a town in al-Hasakah Governorate, Syria.
 According to the Syria Central Bureau of Statistics (CBS), Al-Muabbada had a population of 15,759 in the 2004 census.
 According to the Kurdish news agency "Rudaw", the Ba'athist Party under President Hafez al-Assad changed the name of the town to Al-Muabbada.
 The town is 35 kilometres from the Iraqi border and 15 kilometres from the Turkish border.
 As of 2004, Al-Muabbada is the eighth largest town in Al-Hasakah governorate.
-The majority of the inhabitants of the town are Kurds with a large Arab minority.
+The majority of the inhabitants of the town are Kurds with a large Shammar Arab minority.

 Syrian Civil War

 On 24 July 2012, the PYD announced that Syrian security forces withdrew from Al-Muabbada.
 The YPG forces afterwards took control of all government institutions and the town came fully under the PYD's control.

 On 27 September 2022, 2 SDF fighters were killed in a Turkish drone strike on their car in the town.